Woutifier/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

     ${data | n}

-In this case, when Mako compiles this to Python we get the following Python.
+In this case, when Mako compiles this expression to Python, the following Python code is the result.

 .. code-block:: python